rezalastana/rezalastana/README.md

 1. Web Developer, VisualSideID
 As a website developer,
-I am responsible for adding features and fixing bugs The technology used recently is Laravel and JavaScript.
+I am responsible for adding features and fixing bugs The stack used recently is Laravel and JavaScript.
 ```

 ### Technologies and Tools I use: